Augmentation varieties and disk potentials III: The augmentation variety

-.1in One also might define $\Aug(\Lambda)$ as the scheme defined by $I(\Lambda)$, which, the arguments below will show, is also a Legendrian isotopy invariant, but we avoid schemes since we have no application for this more refined invariant at the moment.
+.1in One also might define the $\Aug(\Lambda)$ as the {\em scheme} defined by $I(\Lambda)$, rather than variety.
+The arguments below will show that the scheme is also a Legendrian isotopy invariant, but we avoid schemes since we have no application for this more refined invariant at the moment.